Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 Can you think of anything that is more Southern California than visiting the Santa Monica Pier?
 I don’t think we could name a single thing.
-Well, maybe a day in San Diego on the Beach surfing… But no, the Pier.
+Well, maybe a day in San Diego on the beach surfing… But no, the Pier.
 Even though a day at the Santa Monica Pier seems like the most touristy and convoluted Los Angeles travel plan you can ever think of it’s actually well worth your time and a visit to LA isn’t complete without some beach time.

 Yes, there are so many wonderful free things to do in the Los Angeles area and if you’re going to venture to the beach for the purpose of swimming and pretending to be from SoCal you might pick a different beach, like Manhattan Beach, but the Santa Monica Pier end beach are an ideal, easy to access destination and are just downright iconic.
+We’ve been here many times so if you have any questions about visiting the Santa Monic Pier or need additional recommendations for while you’re in LA, please leave a comment or send us a note.
+We’re always happy to share more and help you plan a fun trip to California!

 Everything you need to know for visiting the Santa Monica Pier.
 Best activities, parking at the Santa Monica beach area, and dining ideas on the pier.
 Perfect plan for a Southern California afternoon.

-Locale of the Santa Monica Pier
+Location of California’s Santa Monica Pier

 The Santa Monica Pier is also directly next to the Pacific Coast Highway, also known as the PCH.
 The Pacific Coast Highway is a fantastic California road trip route.